venture-hacks/fintech-workshop/README.md

 ## Advanced
-You'll need Node and NPM installed on your computer.
+You'll need Node and NPM installed on your computer and some basic command line knowledge.

-We're going to build our own widgets using Web Components.
+We're going to build our own widgets using Web Components, specifically with the [Polymer Library](https://www.polymer-project.org/2.0/start/quick-tour).

-Run:
+Run in the project directory:
 ```
 npm install --global polyserve
-polyserve public
+polyserve public # or npm run start
 ```

 Then navigate to `http://127.0.0.1:8081/` in your browser of choice.
 All changes should be visible here when you save your code and refresh the browser.

+## Resources
+* Great Free API's for data! https://github.com/toddmotto/public-apis
+* Use widgets within your widgets! https://www.webcomponents.org/